• Skip to primary navigation

 tossing pasta nerano in pan

-Tips for making the best spaghetti with zucchini
+Tips for making this spaghetti with zucchini

 1. Make sure to reserve about 1 cup of pasta water to add to the pasta when tossing.
 Adding some of the pasta water ensures your pasta will be creamy and not dry.